containerum/permissions/README.md

 Please submit all contributions concerning Permissions component to this repository.

 ## License
 Permissions project is licensed under the terms of the Apache License Version 2.0.
-Please see LICENSE in this repository for more details.
+Please see License in this repository for more details.